rebeccacasii/EmailTestBed-wildduck-backend/README.md

 ## Atention

 Using this method you will have to install mongodb and redis manually in you local environment.

-4.If everything is ok, you can access the rest api on http://localhost:8080

 ----------
 # Run using Docker